OnePointGlobal/OnePoint-API-Documentation-V2/docs/Callbacks.md

 Info | An inbound message that has been processed by OnePoint Global as an info message.
 Help | An inbound message that has been processed by OnePoint Global as an help message.
 Stop | A inbound message that has been detected as a STOP message from a recipient and has been added to the OnePoint Global STOP list.
+Unstop | an inbound message that has been detected as an UNSTOP message from a recipient and gets removed from the OnePoint Global STOP list.
 Keyword | An inbound message that has been processed by OnePoint Global as one of your keywords.
 Click | A tiny URL was clicked on.
 In this instance the message includes the tiny URL that was clicked on.
 Killed | The message has been killed before it was sent.